bioconda/bioconda-docs/source/developer/bulk.rst

 Build failures are stored in a file ``build_failure.<arch>.yaml`` next to each failing recipe.
-You can list all build failures stored in the current branch of bioconda-recipes via the command ``bioconda-utils list-build-failures recipes config.yaml``.
-The presented table will be sorted by the number of dependencies and package downloads, which should help for prioritizing the fixing work.
+You can list all build failures stored in the current branch of bioconda-recipes via the command ``bioconda-utils list-build-failures recipes config.yml``.
+The presented table on stdout will be sorted by the number of dependencies and package downloads, which should help for prioritizing the fixing work.

 This file can look e.g. like this: